xalgorithm/mytorrentbox/README.md

 We used the guide found [here](abyrne.me/setting-up-a-transmission-web-interface-on-a-headless-ubuntu-server/) to configure the service.
 The configuration file is found at `/etc/transmission-daemon/settings.json`.
 An example can be found in this repository.

 The following commands will disable the built-in Beaglebone web services so that Transmission can run on port 80.
-You should reboot or use `systemctl stop` to make sure the service aren't running:
+You should reboot or use `systemctl stop` to make sure the services aren't running:

     sudo systemctl disable cloud9.service
     sudo systemctl disable gateone.service